 In the 1950’s the U.S. Military and the CIA enlisted balloons (some as tall as a 40-story building) as weapons systems targeting the Soviet Union.
 Throughout the decade they launched a series of Top Secret/codeword balloon projects and thousands of balloons, to gather intelligence about the Soviet Union.
-The stories of these programs are interesting but the unexpected consequences of their secrecy created a mythology that outlasted the missions.
+The individual stories of these programs are interesting but an unexpected consequence of their secrecy was that they created a mythology that outlasted the missions.

-Balloons had attributes that airplanes couldn’t match – they could stay aloft for a long time (days or even weeks,) they could reach altitudes where airplanes couldn’t fly (100,000 feet,) and they could go places that were too dangerous for manned aircraft (flying over the Soviet Union.)
+In the 1950’s balloons had attributes that airplanes couldn’t match.
+In the days before satellites they could stay aloft for a long time (days or even weeks,) they could reach altitudes where airplanes couldn’t fly (100,000 feet,) and they could go places that were too dangerous for manned aircraft (flying over the Soviet Union.)

 The Search for Soviet Nuclear Weapons

 Project MOGUL was an Air Force balloon program to detect Soviet nuclear tests by listening to sound waves traveling through the upper atmosphere.
 During World War II, scientists had discovered the existence of an ocean layer that conducted underwater sound for thousands of miles.
 They thought that a similar sound channel might exist in the upper atmosphere.
 If they could put microphones in the upper atmosphere, the U.S. thought they might be able to hear Soviet nuclear tests and even detect ballistic missiles launches heading toward their targets.
 Designed to test this theory, Project Mogul balloons carried microphones up to the sound channel to “listen” and radio transmitters to send the sound to the ground.
 At first, project MOGUL flights involved trains of small weather balloons up to 600 feet in length.
 Later MOGUL flights used the large polyethylene balloons developed for the Navy’s SKYHOOK.